590 Madison Avenue: 1990s sale and renovations

+2000s to present

+The Dahesh Museum of Art relocated into 590 Madison Avenue's exhibition space in 2003.
+STRS Ohio received a $350 million senior mortgage for the building in 2007 from Goldman Sachs.
+The following year, the mozzarella bar Obika opened within the atrium, and Bonhams took some of the former IBM gallery space.
 In 2014, STRS Ohio considered selling a 49 percent minority ownership stake in 590 Madison Avenue.
 The Safra family of Brazil were reportedly interested in taking the minority ownership stake; the family's offer would value the building at over $1.5 billion.
-However, STRS Ohio instead opted to refinance the building in 2015 with a ten-year, fixed-rate senior mortgage of $650 million, provided by Goldman Sachs.
+STRS Ohio instead opted to refinance the building in 2015 with a ten-year, fixed-rate senior mortgage of $650 million, provided by Goldman Sachs.
 Moed de Armas and Shannon conducted a renovation of the building, which was completed in 2016.
 The lobby was refurbished and the elevator cabs were replaced as part of the project.
 STRS Ohio placed the building for sale in mid-2018, seeking up to $1.3 billion.
 At the time, IBM still occupied 120000 ft2 within the building.
+IBM announced in 2022 that it would be moving its offices to One Madison Avenue, while other space was leased to financial tenants.

+By 2024, further tenants had downsized their space in the building, which at the time was 77% occupied, a similar occupancy rate to other buildings nearby.
+At the time, STRS Ohio was contemplating further renovations at 590 Madison Avenue.
+In February 2025, STRS Ohio placed the building for sale with an asking price of $1.1 billion; several developers such as Blackstone Inc., RXR Realty, RFR Holding, SL Green Realty, and Tishman Speyer bid for the structure.
+RXR Realty won the right to buy the building for $1.1 billion in May 2025, making a down payment the next month.
+RXR's equity partner on the deal is Elliott Investment Management, the hedge fund founded by Paul Singer.
+The purchase was finalized in August, making it the costliest sale of a New York City office building in seven years, and Apollo Global Management provided a $785 million loan to fund the purchase.

 Tenants

 As of 2020, almost half of the building's space was leased by the top ten tenants.
-IBM continued to be the largest tenant with 11 percent of the space.
+IBM was the largest tenant with 11 percent of the space.
 Other tenants include: